 We offer Instrumental Tuition for the following musical instruments:

-Tuition is available for the following Year Groups:
+Tuition is available for children from Year 2 upwards

 Who teaches the lessons?

 Terry Quinny teaches Woodwind

 Kevin Stockley teaches Guitar

 Matthew Fairman teaches Violin and Piano

 Please note all lessons are offered subject to sufficient pupil numbers and the availability of the teacher.

 Who can apply?

 Pupils in Year 2 and above are invited to join the instrumental tuition programme on the strict condition they wish to learn to play the instrument and will practise regularly each day.
 In the case of clarinet, flute and saxophone tuition, the teacher will wish to meet with the pupils to assess their physical suitability to learn the instrument.
 All other instrumentalists will be accepted onto the programme (subject to sufficient pupil numbers) without the need for a formal assessment.